apoorvlodhi-io/OS-LabAssignment/README.md

 ### ASSIGNMENT-10

-    1. Write a code for implementation of disk scheduling FCFS, SSTF, SCAN, C-SCAN.
+    1. Write a code for implementation of  FCFS, Priority, Round-Robin, SJF scheduling.